ccardea/osy-site/yoga/pranayama.md

 Its [the breath] modes of operation are outward, inward, and fixed, when observed by place, time, and number, [it becomes] long and subtle.

 There are differing explanations of this sutra.
-The simple and seemingly obvious one is that the three modes of operation refer to inhalation, exhalation, and kumbhaka.
-The older, more traditional translators are adamant that this is not the case, that inward and outward refers to the places where kumbhaka is performed, and that *stambha* is not kumbhaka but a practice of suppressing the breath in which breathing is sometimes suspended for long periods of time.
+The simple and seemingly obvious one is that the three modes of operation refer to inhalation, exhalation, and *kumbhaka*.
+The older, more traditional translators are adamant that this is not the case, that inward and outward refers to the places where *kumbhaka* is performed, and that *stambha* is not *kumbhaka* but a practice of suppressing the breath in which breathing is sometimes suspended for long periods of time.

 Likewise, there are differing explanations as to the meaning of place.
 There are other Hindu texts that refer to stopping the breath in different places.
 Based on that, breath can be understood as a metaphor for *prana* or energy, which can be consciously directed to various parts of the body.
 Breath can also be stopped physically in different places, such as chest, ribs, and diaphragm.